Thunderblok/thunderline/README.md

 ### Domain-Driven Excellence

-Thunderline is architected around seven specialized domains, each handling distinct aspects of the intelligent system:
+Thunderline is architected around seven specialized domains (with auxiliary merge/legacy surfaces), each handling distinct aspects of the intelligent system:

 - **ThunderBlock**: Secure data persistence and infrastructure management
 - **ThunderBolt**: High-performance compute and processing acceleration